 Concentration risk is monitored by a set of limits that control the risk of loss from a potential failure of an individual issuer or issue.
 These limits aim at managing the default risk of a given issuer, depending on its rating, and related to Investment, Treasury and Ceded Reinsurance counterparty exposures.
-For political and credit risk insurance exposures, counterparty and country limits are also in place to ensure concentrations are managed.
+For Political and Credit Risk insurance exposures, counterparty and country limits are also in place to ensure concentrations are managed.

 Compliance with the limits is ensured through defined governance processes.
-The Financial Risk Management and the Investment function monitors the exposure against the limits on a daily basis, and reports on a monthly basis, with any issuer exposure breaches reported to the relevant entity CFO as appropriate for remediation or, in exceptional circumstances, a waiver.
+The Financial Market Risk and the Investment function monitor the exposure against the limits on a daily basis, and report on a monthly basis, with any issuer exposure breaches reported to the relevant entity CFO as appropriate for remediation or, in exceptional circumstances, a waiver.

-As at December 31, 2022, credit risk exposures remain well-diversified.
+As at December 31, 2024, credit risk exposures remain well-diversified.